Rapptz/discord.py/docs/api.rst

         This is only for the messages received from the client WebSocket.
 The voice WebSocket will not trigger this event.

-    :param payload: The websocket payload decoded into a :class `dictionary`.
+    :param payload: The websocket payload decoded into a :class:`dict`.

 .. function:: on_typing(channel, user, when)